lbica/exercises/README.md

 ### Docker

 Please install Docker on Linux or on Windows use Docker Desktop.
-For this version Docker Desktop has been used on Windows 11.
+For this version, Docker Desktop has been used on Windows 11.

 ### GitHub

 Please install git client on your local machine or go to github [https://github.com/lbica/exercises](https://github.com/lbica/exercises) and download the source code.
-For clone use the follwing command in command prompt:
+For clone, use the follwing command in command prompt:

 `git clone https://github.com/lbica/exercises`

-For building the solution I have used Visual Studio Code and Visual Studio 2022 for webapi-service.
-However if you can open the root folder on Visual Studio Code will works too.
+For building the solution I have used Visual Studio Code and Visual Studio 2022 for `webapi-service` application.
+However, if you can open the root folder on Visual Studio Code will works too and built using `dotnet` tool

 ## Solution/Project Structure

-The solution consist of many folders that are built for difference goal.
-In the folowing section I will describe each directory.
+The solution consist of many folders that are built for various goals.
+In the folowing section I will describe each directory and application.

 ![Visual Studio Code Project Structure](/assets/img/4.png)